edespino/cloudberry-site/docs/sys-admin/enable-coordinator-mirroring.md

 ---
-title: Enable Coordinator Mirroring for Cloudberry Database
+title: Enable Coordinator Mirroring for Apache Cloudberry
 toc_max_heading_level: 5
 ---

-# Enable Coordinator Mirroring for Cloudberry Database
+# Enable Coordinator Mirroring for Apache Cloudberry

-Cloudberry Database provides a series of high-availability features to make sure your database system can tolerate unexpected incidents such as a hardware platform failure and can be quickly recovered from such incidents.
+Apache Cloudberry provides a series of high-availability features to make sure your database system can tolerate unexpected incidents such as a hardware platform failure and can be quickly recovered from such incidents.

 This topic describes how to configure coordinator mirroring to ensure a smooth coordinator node failover.